New weapons to use in rape cases in Pakistan | Samaa Digital

 Here’s the thing to know: Getting DNA samples of a rapist doesn’t prove rape.
 DNA only proves that sex took place.
 It is a medico-legal exam that is crucial because then they can testify that they found other evidence on the body that rape has taken place.

 The law says, however, that DNA testing must be done.
-So, it specifies that it is a woman’s legal right to have the DNA testing done in 72 hours, after which sperm samples become useless.
+So, it specifies that it is a woman’s legal right to have the DNA testing done in 72 hours.
+After 72 hours, sperm is useless, but hair, body tissue and other residue/material evidence can be used for DNA.

 According to Zaman, if you study old cases, you’d see that the courts used to rely on the tendency that the man confessed, or that it was believable that rape had taken place because there were marks of violence proving the woman had really been forced.

-The good news is that in 2006 the law was changed so circumstantial evidence became important.
+The good news is that since 2006 when the law was changed, a shift has been seen in judges considering circumstantial evidence more.
+(This is partly also because of nonavailability/ inaccessibility or unreliability of medico-legal services or reports).
 The law itself says a woman’s testimony itself is enough, said Zaman.
 “It inspires confidence.
 If you are convinced this happened to her, you can given a sentence based on that.”

 And so, the focus has been removed from proving and documenting the marks of violence, but it has gone towards DNA, she said.
 For that you need the additional burden of a medico-legal examination.